Programme of events

 North Pennines Rocks!
 (North Pennines Area of Outstanding Natural Beauty Partnership)

 The North Pennines is an Area of Outstanding Natural Beauty and a UNESCO Global Geopark, within easy reach of Durham.
 Get hands-on and find out for yourself how this stunning local landscape is formed from magma to mining and from peat to people.
+These activities are supported by the National Lottery Heritage Fund.

 Galaxy Makers (Durham University Institute for Computational Cosmology)